Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% so baseline is 3.
-Description adds context: instance_id from list_instances, keys accept exact keys only (no glob patterns), adding value beyond schema.
+Schema coverage is 100% with descriptions for both parameters.
+The description adds context: instance_id is from list_instances, keys are exact only (no glob).
+This adds value beyond the schema.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.